yashbankhele/YashBankhele/README.md

 # Yash Bankhele

-An aspiring **AI & Data Science professional** dedicated to leveraging data to create meaningful insights and solutions.
-I am committed to mastering the technologies and methodologies that drive innovation in this field.
+"I'm a passionate AI & Data Science student focused on turning data into valuable insights.
+I'm always learning new technologies and methods to solve real-world problems."

 ---